mon/arduino_hssp/README.md

 * `XRES_PIN` -> 4
 * `TARGET_VDD` -> 11

+Install requirements (`pip install tqdm pyserial`).
 Run the code and check serial output.
+The flash will be saved to `flash.bin`.

+I didn't have much luck with automatic power toggling - if you get failure to init, try power cycling the arduino and your target board, then quickly (within ~15 seconds) perform the dump.

+If the protection debugging shows banks as being protected, the resulting dump will be invalid.
+You should try using the original project's CRC attack.

 ## Project status
-Tested and working with Arduino Uno and CY8C21434.
+Tested and working with Arduino Leonardo and CY8C22345.

-## Example hack
+## Previous writeup
 <https://syscall.eu/blog/2018/03/12/aigo_part2/>